Covid-19 has revealed our chaotic new normal: fake news, social distancing, no clear answers, and no end in sight.

 In this first section I just want to tell you how simple a meditation practice can be for beginners.
 This technique is something that I return to nearly every day, even after years of practice.
 There’s no need for anything fancy, this 3-step meditation technique can serve you for years.

 - Get Comfortable: Don’t worry about criss-crossing your legs or having a meditation cushion.
 All you need is a comfortable chair or something to lay down upon so that you can physically relax your body.
 And part of getting comfortable is also giving yourself permission to accept where you are for the next few minutes.
+So put your computer mouse down, and turn away from the screen, and get started.

 - Become Aware Of Your Breath: Don’t think too hard about this.
 Here’s an exercise you can try right now to become aware of your breath: As you read these words simply notice whether you are inhaling or exhaling.
 It’s that simple.